|

 a place sit, recall at end of long line, sit on command, down on command and

 other exercises appropriate to the class level for which they are registering.
+Evaluations are $45.00, must be paid prior to your evaluation session,

 Refund